There hasn’t been a better time to start a web design business. Don’t take my word for it – just look at these stats:

 See what I mean?

 People are actively looking for web designers to establish a solid online presence.
-Your job is to do everything you can to ensure they come to you to achieve this.
+You must do everything possible to ensure they come to you to achieve this.

 But how do you do this?
 Answer: By building a business website using WordPress.

-You see, a WordPress website lets you showcase your work, designing capabilities, and client testimonials – something that can help attract clients and then convert them into paying customers.
+A WordPress website lets you showcase your work, designing capabilities, and client testimonials – something that can help attract clients and convert them into paying customers.

 Building your own web design business is a lot of fun, but it also involves a ton of work.
 In this step-by-step tutorial, I’ll try to make it more fun and less work.